Notes on going cycling in Florida

 Renting a bicycle

 If you are going to be flying down, you’ll probably want to rent a bike once you get to Florida.
-There are real bike shops in the Sarasota area that will rent a good quality aluminum road bike with 105 components for $50 a day, or $175 a week, and $250 a week for a high quality carbon bike.
+There are full fledged bike shops in the Sarasota area that will rent a good quality aluminum road bike with 105 components for $50 a day, or $175 a week, and $250 a week for a high quality carbon bike.

-This is a little expensive.
-Fortunately, there are two places in Siesta Key (near Stickney Point Road) that rent out all sorts of tourist paraphernalia, including beach chairs, kayaks, paddleboards, and, of course, bicycles.
-Most of what they rent out are single speed beach cruisers or inexpensive hybrids, but they do have some road bikes (drop bar models) at reasonable prices.
+This is getting a little expensive.
+Fortunately, there are two places in Siesta Key (near Stickney Point Road) that rent out all sorts of tourist paraphernalia, including beach chairs, strollers, kayaks, paddleboards, and, of course, bicycles.
+Most of what they rent out are single speed beach cruisers or inexpensive hybrids, but they do have some road bikes (drop bar models) at relatively reasonable prices.
 Siesta Sports Rentals has some entry level road bikes that they rent for $90 a week (there may be some leeway with the price when renting two or more bikes prior to the really busy season, which begins in mid-February).
-Siesta Key Bike and Kayak is located just around the corner, they have road bikes that may be a touch better that rent for $100 a week (all prices as of 2017, and in US dollars).
+Siesta Key Bike and Kayak is located just around the corner, they have road bikes that may be a touch better that rent for $100 a week (all rental prices as of 2017, and in US dollars).

 These places only have a limited number of frame sizes in the road models, so it is best to book in advance, especially if you are going to need the bicycle in the latter half of February or the beginning of March.

-When renting a bike, you will likely be supplied with an old helmet, a spare tube & tire leavers, and something that might pass for a portable air pump.
-Whatever the case, I recommend bringing your own helmet, as well as tools, water bottles, and a good quality portable pump.
+When renting a bike, you will likely be supplied with an old helmet, a cable lock, a spare tube & tire leavers, and something that might pass for a portable air pump.
+Whatever the case, I recommend bringing your own helmet, as well as a few basic tools, water bottles, and a good quality portable pump.
 People with a sensitive posterior may wish to bring their own saddle.
 If you use them, don’t forget your clipless pedals and shoes.
 It’s also a good idea to take the bike-fit measurements off your existing bike so that the rental can be set up as quickly as possible.

 Cycling in Florida